jostrm/azure-enterprise-scale-ml/README.md

     - See image:
 ![](./esml/images/esml-s01e01-3.png)

+# Contributing to ESML?
+This repository is a push-only mirror.
+Pull requests are ignored.
+See LICEENCE file (open source, MIT license)
+- Ping Joakim Åström for contributions / ideas.
+Speaking of: Credit to Kim Berg and Ben Kooijman for contributing! (kudos to the ESML IP calculator and Bicep for ESML Project)

 # INTRO - Is this for you: refine data?
 AutoML or manual ML?
 R&D phase?
 **Q1:I want to use Azure AutoML, with MLOps ready to be `turned ON`** , with datalake design automatically generated for me, including `BRONZE, SILVER, GOLD` concept
 - A: Yes.
 ESML is AutoML first, and have married this with MLOps, and an `AutoLake™` for Azure ML Studio.